Tests and Staging

 - Protein and immunofixation electrophoresis.
 These tests are used to help diagnose and monitor multiple myeloma.
 Protein electrophoresis separates the proteins in a blood or urine sample into several groups based on their electrical charge and size.
-In most people with multiple myeloma, large amounts of an abnormal immunoglobulin protein (M-protein) will show up as a large peak on the electrophoresis graph, also known as an M spike.
+In most people with multiple myeloma, large amounts of an abnormal immunoglobulin protein (M-protein) may show up as a large peak on the electrophoresis scan, also known as an M spike.
 The amount of normal immunoglobulins in the sample may be visibly decreased as well.
-Usually, both a blood and a urine sample will be tested during the diagnosis of multiple myeloma because some proteins, such as the Bence Jones proteins (free light chains), may not show up in significant quantities in blood samples, while those with only intact immunoglobulins may not have the abnormal protein in urine.
+Usually, both a blood and a urine sample will be tested to detect free light chains and intact immunoglobulins.
 Immunofixation electrophoresis is done to identify the specific type of protein that is being produced by the malignant plasma cells.
 The amount of protein produced may vary throughout the course of the disease, but the type will remain the same.

-- Bence Jones protein (free light chains) can be detected in the urine of some people with multiple myeloma.
-The sample tested is usually a 24-hour urine because the total amount of Bence Jones protein in 24 hours is related to the amount of tumor that is present.
+- Urine free light chains (Bence Jones protein).
+These can be detected in the urine of some people with multiple myeloma.
+The sample tested is usually a 24-hour urine (a collection of all urine voided over a 24-hour period) because the total amount of free light chains in 24 hours is related to the amount of tumor that is present.
 Either the kappa or lambda light chains (but not both in the same person) may be measured to help diagnose multiple myeloma and monitor the effectiveness of treatment.

 - Quantitative immunoglobulins.
-Each of these tests measures amounts of a different type of immunoglobulin.
-The multiple myeloma protein will be an IgG, IgA or, rarely, an IgD or IgE immunoglobulin.
+Each of these tests measures amounts of a different type of immunoglobulin, or antibody, in the blood.
+The multiple myeloma protein may be an IgG, IgA or, rarely, an IgD or IgE immunoglobulin.
 People with a monoclonal IgM immunoglobulin may have a related but different disease (Waldenstrom macroglobulinemia).
-IgG, IgA, and IgM may be ordered to help diagnose multiple myeloma and to monitor the course of the disease and its effect on the production of normal immunoglobulins.
+Tests for IgG, IgA, and IgM may be ordered to help diagnose multiple myeloma and to monitor the course of the disease and its effect on the production of normal immunoglobulins.
 Note that the test does not differentiate abnormal immunoglobulin produced by myeloma cells and the non-tumor immunoglobulin of the same type produced by normal plasma cells.

-- Serum immunoglobulin heavy chain/light chain assays can identify separately the different light chain types of each immunoglobulin class, including IgG-kappa, IgG-lambda, IgA-kappa, IgA-lambda, IgM-kappa, and IgM-lambda.
+- Serum immunoglobulin heavy chain/light chain.
+These tests can identify separately the different light chain types of each immunoglobulin class, including IgG-kappa, IgG-lambda, IgA-kappa, IgA-lambda, IgM-kappa, and IgM-lambda.
 The molecules are then measured in pairs (e.g., IgG-kappa / IgG-lambda) to calculate ratios of involved monoclonal immunoglobulin to background uninvolved immunoglobulin concentrations.
 The tests can be used to monitor people with multiple myeloma.

 - Bone marrow aspiration and biopsy.
 Multiple myeloma is a disease of the bone marrow.
 People usually require a bone marrow evaluation to confirm the diagnosis, evaluate how many malignant plasma cells are present in the marrow, and determine to what degree they have affected the production of normal white blood cells, red blood cells, and platelets.